 Today, the term "stakeholder engagement" is emerging as a means of describing a broader, more inclusive, and continuous process between a company and those potentially impacted that encompasses a range of activities and approaches, and spans the entire life of a project (International Finance Corporation, 2007).

-would only be appropriate for key players, stakeholders with high influence and high interest who could bring considerable benefits to the organization or project, but conversely - if not managed - bring considerable risk.
+Collaboration and partnership is only appropriate for key players, stakeholders with high influence and high interest who could bring considerable benefits to the organization or project, but conversely - if not well managed - could bring considerable risk.

 Stakeholder Engagement approaches

-- Make sure that you engagement approaches are appropriate to each stakeholder group.
+- Make sure that your engagement approaches are appropriate to each stakeholder group.